imanghafoori1/laravel-MasterPass/README.md

-# laravel-MasterPass
+# Laravel Master Pass

-Helps you set a master password in .env file and login into a any account with that.
+Helps you set a master password in .env file and login into a any account with that to impersonate your users.

-This means that each account can be logged in with 2 passwords.
-The real one and the master one.
+This means that each account will have 2 valid passwords.
+The original one and the master password.

 # Installation